aws-samples/sample-automate-opensearch-ui-dashboards-deployment/README.md

 - `IDCEnabled`: Authentication mode status
 - `IDCRoleArn`: IAM role ARN for Identity Center access

+**Important: Post-Deployment IDC Configuration**

+This stack only sets up the IAM Identity Center (IDC) integration infrastructure.
+To enable user access through IDC, you must complete these additional steps:

+1. **Configure IDC Users and Groups** (in AWS Console -> IDC):
+   - Go to the IAM Identity Center console
+   - Create or manage users and groups as needed
+   - Assign users to appropriate groups

+2. **Add Users to OpenSearch UI** (in AWS Console -> OpenSearch UI):
+   - Navigate to the OpenSearch UI console
+   - Go to your application (`app-demo`)
+   - In the Access management section, add the IDC users or groups

+Without completing these steps, IDC users will not be able to access the OpenSearch UI application, even though the IDC integration is enabled.

 ### 5. Deploy the Stack

 Deploy the stack (takes approximately 20-25 minutes):